psychemedia/winter-tales/src/twelve_months.md

 The third day the wicked sister took a fancy for some red apples.
 The same threats, the same insults, and the same violence followed.
 Dobrunka ran to the mountain, and was fortunate enough to find the Twelve Months warming themselves, motionless and silent.

 " You here again, my child ?" said old January, making room for her by the fire.
-Dobrunka told him, with tears, how, if she did not bring home some red apples, her mother and sis- ter would beat her to death.
+Dobrunka told him, with tears, how, if she did not bring home some red apples, her mother and sister would beat her to death.

 Old January repeated the ceremonies of the day before.
 "Brother September," said he to a gray-bearded man in a purple mantle, "this is your business."